Smile (The Beach Boys album): Themes and lyrics

-Wilson maintained a hands-off role in the album's thematic direction, preferring to rely on Parks' expertise in American history and iconography.
-(Note: Parks suggested in interviews that he and Wilson shared an understanding of the album's Americana theme, but in a 2005 response to a New York Review of Books article, he wrote, "Manifest Destiny, Plymouth Rock, etc. were the last things on his mind when he asked me to take a free hand in the lyrics and the album's thematic direction".)
-Parks' lyrics employed wordplay, allusions, and quotations, though he emphasized a focus on the "power of words" over wordplay.
-Although Smile is identified as a concept album, the surviving recordings lack a cohesive narrative, instead weaving disparate themes.
-He rejected the "concept album" framing, stating the project aimed to employ "American vernacular" amid prevailing "soundalike Beatle-esque music around."
-Web journal Freaky Trigger described the lyrics as "literary" yet often abstract.
+Wilson said that after the emotionally intense and personal nature of Pet Sounds, he sought a less direct approach to lyrics through his collaboration with Parks.
+He maintained a hands-off role in the album's thematic direction: "Van Dyke had a lot of knowledge about America. ...
+We wanted to get back to basics and try something simple.
+We wanted to capture something as basic as the mood of water and fire."
+(Note: Parks suggested in interviews that he and Wilson had shared an understanding of the album's Americana theme, but in a 2005 response to a New York Review of Books article, he wrote, "Manifest Destiny, Plymouth Rock, etc. were the last things on his mind when he asked me to take a free hand in the lyrics and the album's thematic direction".)
+Parks' lyrics employed wordplay, allusions, and quotations; he stated a focus on the "power of words" over wordplay and word choices open for multiple interpretations.
+Although Smile is identified as a concept album, the surviving recordings lack a structured narrative and instead weave disparate themes.
+Parks rejected the "concept album" framing and stated the project aimed to employ "American vernacular" amid prevailing "soundalike Beatle-esque music around."

 Smile engaged with notions of Manifest Destiny.
 Image: American Progress by John Gast (1872).